hashicorp/consul-template/README.md

 ```

 - `NAME` - the name of the plugin - this is also the name of the binary, either a full path or just the program name.
 It will be executed in a shell with the inherited `PATH` so e.g. the plugin `cat` will run the first executable `cat` that is found on the `PATH`.
-- `INPUT` - input from the template - this wil always be JSON if provided
+- `INPUT` - input from the template - this will always be JSON if provided

 #### Important Notes